tine20/tine20/CONTRIBUTING.md

 * Non-trivial changes should be discussed on an issue first
 * Let us know you’re working on the issue (by using the [Kanban board](https://github.com/tine20/Tine-2.0-Open-Source-Groupware-and-CRM/projects/1))
-* Develop in a topic branch, not master
+* Develop in a topic branch, not main
 * Provide useful pull request description
 * Write a good description of your PR
 * Link to the Github issue in the description